reactome-idg/idg-homepage/README.md

 # idg-homepage documentation

 ## Dev Environment setup
+This dev environment assumes a Mac or Linux dev environment.
-Please install nvm through homebrew on a mac, (or follow the documentation [here](https://github.com/nvm-sh/nvm#installing-and-updating))
+Please install nvm through homebrew on a Mac, (or follow the documentation [here](https://github.com/nvm-sh/nvm#installing-and-updating))

 Next, install the latest version of Node:
 ```